ant31/ant31box/docs/guides/server.md

 from ant31box.config import config from ant31box.server.server import serve

-# Load configuration from file and environment
+# Load configuration once at the application's entry point
 conf = config()

-# The serve() function will automatically find and load your router
+# Pass the configuration object to the serve function
 app = serve(conf=conf)

-# To run: uvicorn main:app --reload
+# To run with the ant31box CLI:
+# ant31box server --config config.yaml
 ```

 **4. Run the server:**